 The IRS Restructuring and Reform Act of 1998 allow federally authorized practitioners (those bound by the Department of Treasury’s Circular 230 regulations) a limited client privilege.
 This privilege allows confidentiality between the taxpayer and the enrolled agent under certain conditions.
 The privilege applies to situations in which the taxpayer is being represented in cases involving audits and collection matters.
 It is not applicable to the preparation and filing of a tax return.
 This privilege does not apply to state tax matters, although a number of states have an accountant-client privilege.

 In addition to the stringent testing and application process, the IRS requires enrolled agents to complete 72 hours of continuing education, reported every three years, to maintain their enrolled agent status.
-NAEA members are obligated to complete 30 hours per year (for a total of 90 hours per three year period).
+NAEA members are held to a higher standard, they are obligated to complete 30 hours per year (for a total of 90 hours per three year period).
 Because of the expertise necessary to become an enrolled agent and the requirements to maintain the license, there are only about 46,000 practicing enrolled agents.

 Enrolled agents are required to abide by the provisions of the Department of Treasury’s Circular 230, which provides the regulations governing the practice of enrolled agents before the IRS.
 NAEA members are also bound by a Code of Ethics and Rules of Professional Conduct of the Association.